October 2011

 - Ah, preposterous: the magnificent I, Ludicrous.

-- And what did Tiim Gaine sound like before Stereolab, you ask?
+- And what did Tim Gaine sound like before Stereolab, you ask?
 Actually like this Indie Wah-Wah classic.
 I seem to remember that McCarthy came from Barking, where I lived when I wrote my thesis.
 Or was that the Wolfhounds?
 Or the Godfathers?

 - And all of this is just imagination: Shriekback.